The Key Information on Brexit

 - A plan to fully assess equivalence frameworks in respect to financial services by the end of June 2020, with the aim of preserving financial stability;

 - A commitment to form a broad partnership in the area of security, including physical and digital security.

 Trade agreements after Brexit

-The UK cannot formally agree new trade agreements while still a member of the EU, but has been taking steps to agree a series of continuity agreements with certain countries who already have agreements with the EU.
+As the UK approached the official departure date in January 2020, the UK has taken steps to agree a series of continuity agreements with certain countries who already have agreements with the EU.

-At date of publication, 17 agreements have been signed^ covering around 45 nations, these agreements will take effect when the UK leaves the EU.
-In addition, the Department for International Trade is in discussions with around 30 other nations, including Canada and Mexico, to put in place similar agreements.
+At date of publication, 20 agreements have been signed^ covering 48 nations; these agreements will take effect when the UK leaves the EU.
+In addition, the Department for International Trade is in discussions with around 20 other nations, including Canada and Mexico, to put in place similar agreements.
 These countries are collectively referred to as TAC countries (Trade Agreement Continuity countries).

 10.7% of the UK’s total trade is covered by TAC countries.
 In addition to this, mutual recognition agreements have been signed with Australia, New Zealand and the US.
 This means that the countries recognise certain product conformity assessments that each are applying, covering products such as machinery and automotive parts.